What Happens in Toxic Liver Disease?

 Chemicals and solvents.
 Some workplace chemicals can harm your liver.
 Some examples are vinyl chloride, which is used to make plastics; a dry cleaning solution called carbon tetrachloride; the weed killer paraquat; and polychlorinated biphenyls.

 What Raises Your Chances of Getting It?

-You may more likely to get toxic liver disease if:
+You may be more likely to get toxic liver disease if:

-- You take OTC pain relievers more than the recommended dose, or with alcohol.
+- You take OTC pain relievers more than the recommended dose, with chronic alcohol use.